-Given the negative impacts of Polydora spp. on shellfish aquaculture in other regions, its presence in Washington State warrants a region-focused review to inform further investigation and stakeholder awareness.
-Here, we explore Polydora spp. as a potential risk to Washington State aquaculture.
-We summarize Polydora pathology and life history, review the recent documentation of this pest in Washington State, discuss its history as a pest species, and finally outline measures that stakeholders can take to mitigate the risks and impacts of Polydora spp. to Washington State shellfish aquaculture given existing regulations.
+Given the negative impacts of mud worms on shellfish aquaculture in other regions, their presence in Washington State warrants a region-focused review to inform further investigation and stakeholder awareness.
+Here, we explore mud worms as a potential risk to Washington State aquaculture.
+We review the recent documentation in Washington State, discuss the worms’ history as pests of aquaculture, summarize mud worm life history and factors that influence larval recruitment, and finally outline measures that stakeholders can take to mitigate the risks and impacts of mud worms to Washington State shellfish aquaculture given existing regulations.

+We provide information relevant to all boring spionids that infest cultured shellfish, which includes ten species of Polydora, eight Boccardia spp., and three Dipolydora spp.
+(Table 1).
+Where pertinent, we focus more heavily on the cosmopolitan invader P. websteri, due to its confirmed presence in the 2017 Puget Sound oyster survey (Martinelli et al. 2020) (Table 1), and its global status as a pest to oyster aquaculture (Radashevsky, Lana & Nalesso 2006).
+It is important to note that mud worm identification is difficult, and there are ongoing debates regarding spionid taxonomic classification.
+For instance, because P. ciliata is not a shell-boring species, mud worms reported from shellfish and classified as P. ciliata are instead likely to be P. websteri (Blake & Kudenov 1978; see Simon & Sato-Okoshi 2015 for a discussion of commonly mis-identified species).
+For the purposes of this review, we will refer to the species names as they were reported by the authors.

 Recent Polydora identification in Washington State

-Historically, Washington shellfish farmers have not reported losses from shell-boring Polydora on their farms, and until recently no shell-boring Polydora species had been formally documented from the state.
-Related spionid polychaetes have been present, such as Polydora cornuta (Fermer & Jumars 1999), Pseudopolydora spp. (e.g. Woodin 1984), and Boccardia proboscidea (Hartman 1940, Oyarzun et al. 2011).
+Washington State produces 45% of the molluscs cultured in the U.S. by value (USDA 2018) and is an iconic industry that supports rural communities, protects water quality, and collaborates closely with research and restoration programs (FAO 2011; Washington Sea Grant 2015).
+Within Washington, Puget Sound growers produce 70% of the state’s shellfish (80% by value, over $92 million annually), concentrated mostly in South Puget Sound (Figure 1) (Martinelli et al. 2020; Washington Sea Grant 2015).
+Historically, Washington shellfish farmers have not reported losses from mud worms on their farms, and until 2017 no shell-boring Polydora species had been formally documented from the state.
+Related spionid polychaetes have been present, such as Polydora cornuta (Fermer & Jumars 1999), Pseudopolydora spp. (e.g., Woodin 1984), and Boccardia proboscidea (Hartman 1940, Oyarzun et al. 2011).
 These are primarily benthic species, and while they can occupy mud deposits within oyster shell crevices, they do not burrow and therefore do not create blisters.
+Economic losses associated with Polydora outbreaks in this highly productive shellfish region could have nation-wide repercussions for the aquaculture industry.

-In 2017, mud worm blisters were noticed in increasing abundance in cultured Pacific oysters from southern Puget Sound, which triggered a preliminary survey.
-Martinelli et al. (2019) sampled Pacific oysters from public beaches in Totten Inlet and Oakland Bay (Figure 1).
+In 2017, mud worm blisters were noticed in increasing abundance in cultured Pacific oysters from South Puget Sound, which triggered a preliminary survey.
+Martinelli et al. (2020) sampled Pacific oysters from public beaches in Totten Inlet and Oakland Bay (Figure 1).
 Across the two sites, 41% of oysters were infested with a shell-boring worm (53% of Oakland Bay oysters, 34% of Totten Inlet oysters) (Martinelli et al. 2020).
 The worm species was identified using morphology (from scanning electron microscope images), and phylogenetics (comparing 18s rRNA & mtCOI sequences against published Polydora sequences).
-Some of the worms collected from Oakland Bay were positively identified as P. websteri, while others did not group with any of the available sequences and their identity remains unresolved (phylogenetic trees from Martinelli et al. 2020 are reproduced in Figures 4 & 5).
+Some of the worms collected from Oakland Bay were positively identified as P. websteri, while others did not group with any of the available sequences and their identity remains unresolved (phylogenetic trees are reported in Martinelli et al. 2020).